 Academic Jeopardy

-A student who fails to attain a C in one course while enrolled in the Certificate is deemed to be in Academic Jeopardy.
+A student who fails to attain a C in a maximum of one course while enrolled in the Certificate is deemed to be in Academic Jeopardy.
 Students remain in Academic Jeopardy until they successfully repeat the course, and all remaining required courses, with a minimum grade of C.

-The Executive Director will inform students in writing that they are in Academic Jeopardy, subject to the student’s right of appeal.
+The Associate Dean, Undergraduate will inform students in writing that they are in Academic Jeopardy, subject to the student’s right of appeal.
 For more information, please see Academic Decisions and Appeals.

 Students may appeal to waive Academic Jeopardy on the basis of extenuating circumstances, and upon a successful appeal, be granted a second opportunity to earn a grade below C without being required to withdraw from the Certificate.